Kubernetes - Navigating Open Source Software

 Better Automation

-- Troubleshooting: ****Kubernetes is capable of handling basic program-based troubleshooting without any intervention.
-For example, if a container fails, Kubernetes will automatically restart it or start a new one to replace it.
+• Troubleshooting — If a container fails, Kubernetes will automatically restart it or start a new one.

 Leverage Kubernetes APIs